nikandt/cansat-next/docs/course/lesson11.md

 For the few cases where 5 volts is absolutely required, you can include a **boost converter** on the board.
 There are ready made modules available, but you can also directly solder a lot of devices to the perf board.
 That being said, do try to first use the device from 3.3 volts instead, as there is a good chance it will work.

+The maximum recommended current draw from the 3.3 volt line is 300 mA, so for current-hungry devices such as motors or heaters, consider an external power source.

 ## Data lines

 The extension header a total of 16 pins, out of which two are reserved for ground and power lines.
 The rest are different types of inputs and outputs, most of which have multiple possible uses.
 The board pinout shows what each of the pins can do.